-Patients with FFA present with receding hairline which is reflected as widening for their forehead.
-The forehead becomes shiny and sometimes a single isolated hair away from the hair line is visible (“lonely hair sign”).
-The area can be very itchy and some patients notice red dots affecting their forehead.
+Patients with FFA present with receding hairline, which is reflected as widening their forehead.
+The forehead becomes shiny, and sometimes a single isolated hair away from the hairline is visible (“lonely hair sign”).
+The area can be very itchy; some patients notice red dots affecting their forehead.

 Depending on the underlying cause, hair loss symptoms can manifest in a variety of ways.
 It can strike suddenly or gradually, and it can affect your entire body or just your scalp.
 Some warning signs and symptoms of hair loss include:

 Hair falling out